BhagyaB97/BhagyaB97/README.md

-- 🔭 I’m currently working on improving product management strategies and techniques.
+- 🔭 I’m currently working on improving my skills on product management strategies and techniques.
 - 💬 Ask me about how to improve user experiences .
 - 📫 How to reach me: https://www.linkedin.com/in/bhagya-b-36a742198/.
 -->